 How does a debt covenant violation affect the presentation of debt on a balance sheet?
+In this article, I will tell you how to report debt covenant violations.

 If a debt covenant violation occurs, the debt should be classified as current unless the lender provides a waiver for at least one year from the balance sheet date or the debtor is able to cure the violation subsequent to the balance sheet date but before the issuance date (or date available for issuance) of the financial statements.